Skip to content

 Treatment

 Treatments for bipolar II are similar to those for bipolar I: medication and psychotherapy.
-The most commonly used medications are mood stabilizers and antidepressants, depending on the specific symptoms.
+The most commonly used medications are mood stabilizers.
+Antidepressants are used cautiously for the treatment of bipolar-associated depression and continued ony for a short time after the depression gets better as they increase the risk of switching depression into hypomania and mania.
 If depressive symptoms are severe and medication is not effective, ECT (see above) may be used.
 Each person's treatment is individualized.

 Cyclothymic Disorder